ipdb/website/_src/foundation/articles.md

 ---

 <div class="alert alert--info">
     IPDB Foundation is registered as a non-profit in Germany.
-The <a href="/foundation/satzung/">german version</a> of this document is the legally binding one.
+The English version of this document is for information only.
+The <a href="/foundation/satzung/">German version</a> is legally binding.
 </div>

 *18 January 2017*